The best books for bipolar disorder

-Hearing a doctor tell you that you have Bipolar Disorder can be one of the most overwhelming experiences of your life.
+Hearing a doctor tell you that you have bipolar disorder can be one of the most overwhelming experiences of your life.
 If your thoughts weren’t racing already, those words will send them into high gear.
 Don’t panic.
 You can survive manic-depressive disorder and learn to live with it successfully.
+These books for bipolar disorder will help.

 Bipolar gets a fair amount of negative press in the news and in TV and movie portrayals.
 The truth is, millions of people are living happy, productive lives with the disease.